irods/irods/manual.rst

  # configuration of icat database plugin - e.g. postgres, mysql, or oracle
  catalog_database_type postgres

-This is populated by the `setup_database.sh` script on configuration.
+This is populated by the `setup_irods_database.sh` script on configuration.

 The iRODS 3.x icatHighLevelRoutines are, in effect, the API calls for the database plugins.
 No changes should be needed to any calls to the icatHighLevelRoutines.